hieu2010/ReliableMessaging/README.md

 The local component has three objectives:
  - generate (simulate) sensor data
  - send the data to the Cloud Component
- - ...
+ - receive orders (commands) from the cloud

 ### Data Generation

 The class _DataGenerator.java_ is responsible for creating data periodically.
 Every 200ms a random row from a weather table (see Section Weather Data below) is taken, and the row's content is saved into the MongoDB.
+The data from the csv contains various different measurements, and thus represents multiple sensors.
+As our target measurements we chose temperature and humidity.

 ### Data Delivery